Cirrhosis can't be cured, so treatment aims to manage the symptoms and any complications, and stop the condition getting worse.

-It's usually not possible to reverse liver damage that's already occurred, although recent research suggests this may eventually be possible in cases where the underlying cause of the liver damage can be successfully treated.
+It's usually not possible to reverse liver damage that's already occurred, although recent research suggests this may eventually be possible in cases where the underlying cause can be successfully treated.

 Stopping cirrhosis getting worse